 Asset Protection Lawyer New Haven, CT

 When a person files for bankruptcy in Connecticut, the goal is to give the person filing a fresh financial start.
 This means being able to either discharge debts in a Chapter 7 bankruptcy or come up with a debt repayment plan in a Chapter 13 bankruptcy.
 The goal is also to be able to keep as much of your property as you can through property exemptions.
-An asset protection lawyer New Haven, CT clients recommend from the Law Offices of Ronald I. Chorches can help.
+An asset protection lawyer in New Haven, CT from the Law Offices of Ronald I. Chorches can help.

 A person who files bankruptcy is allowed to keep everything they own that falls under the property exemption bankruptcy laws.
 These exemptions can be found in the U.S. Bankruptcy Code.
 Each state also has its own bankruptcy laws and property exemptions.
 It begins to get confusing when the state you are filing in allows you to choose either the state exemptions or the federal exemptions.
-There is also the added confusion of how courts may have interpreted these laws in prior legal cases, as well as how the local courts and trustees are enforcing these decisions.
+There is also the added confusion of how courts may have interpreted these laws in prior legal cases.
+Moreover, confusion as how the local courts and trustees are enforcing these decisions.
 This is why it is critical to work with a New Haven, CT asset protection lawyer.